19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/01/2011]

-(b) require taxable persons supplying goods or services to other taxable persons to provide them with invoices (referred to in this section as tax invoices) containing statements of such particulars as may be so specified including but not limited to particulars of the supply, the tax chargeable on it and the persons by and to whom the goods or services are supplied;
+(b) require any taxable person supplying goods or services to any other person to provide the other person with an invoice (called in this section a tax invoice if it is required by the regulations to be provided to a taxable person) containing statements of such particulars as may be specified in the regulations, including but not limited to any of the following:

-[20/2010 wef 01/01/2011]
+(i) the particulars of the supply;

+(ii) the tax chargeable on it;

+(iii) the person by whom the goods or services are supplied;

+(iv) the person to whom the goods or services are supplied;

+[Act 37 of 2017 wef 01/01/2018]

 (c) provide for the circumstances in which a document by a taxable person purporting to be a tax invoice in respect of a supply of goods or services to him by another taxable person, is to be treated as a tax invoice required under paragraph (b) to be provided by the taxable person supplying the goods or services; and